alimemonzx/frevo/README.md

 ### AI Writing Assistant

+1. In the **AI Assistant** section (right side), enter your OpenAI API key
-1. Navigate to any project detail page on Freelancer.com
+2. Navigate to any project detail page on Freelancer.com
-2. Look for the **"Write with Frevo"** button next to the existing AI button
+3. Look for the **"Write with Frevo"** button next to the existing AI button
-3. Click the button to open the AI settings modal
+4. Click the button to generate AI-powered proposals
-4. Enter your OpenAI API key (stored securely in Chrome sync storage)
-5. Test the API connection with the "Test API Call" button
-6. Once configured, you can use Frevo for AI-powered writing assistance
+5. The generated proposal will be automatically inserted into the bid form

 ## Development